 And, depending on the type of property you’re selling, maybe…

-- Expo stand or other display space
+- Display or activation space

 - Athlete or other appearances